 Loy Krathong falls in November, during the 12th month of the lunar calendar on the night of a full moon.
-The dates vary each year, but in 2019, Loy Krathong is on the 13th of November with celebrations due to take place from 12th - 14th.
+The dates vary each year, but in 2022, Loy Krathong is on the 9th of November.

 Where can you celebrate Loy Krathong?

 Loy Krathong is one of the most celebrated Thailand festivals.
 In Bangkok there's a huge opening ceremony on the Chao Phraya River and the historic town of Sukhothai is also renowned for its festivities.
 In Trat, a small town near Myanmar, locals use coconut shells for Krathongs, which they string together to make beautiful chains.
 Since Loy Krathong falls on the same night as Yi Ping, in Chiang Mai you can experience both floating sky and water lanterns at once.

 4. Phi Ta Khon - Thai Ghost Festival

 During the ghost festival, the quiet farming village of Dan Sai is transformed by colourful, masked spirits who dance and parade through the streets.
 The three-day Thai festival is a re-enactment of a Buddhist story and a celebration of animist reincarnation beliefs.
 In this tale, Lord Buddha was living his final incarnation before enlightenment as a prince who had been banished from his kingdom.
 After a long exile, he returned to such a joyous homecoming that it woke the dead, who joined the celebrations.